 “You can almost touch the joy, love, and laughter that emanates from the people involved,” says a reader.
 Maria Shriver wrote the introduction: “This groundbreaking book provides honor, respect and dignity to people living with dementia and delivers comfort, support and understanding to their caregivers.”
 Read more…

 This inspirational work resonates with lessons for life and uplifting vignettes that readers won’t forget.
 Author Mike Turpin believes, “If you don’t take it personally, don’t take it at all.”
 “When you take a fall, take a bow.”
 A must-have gift book for daughters and sons.
 At various stages of his life, Mike Turpin was a Tulsa World paperboy, Colgate-Palmolive soap salesman, Sears Santa Claus, Steak & Ale waiter, forklift operator, Attorney General of Oklahoma and Democratic candidate for Governor of Oklahoma.

-He’s currently a practicing lawyer, sought-after public speaker and the award winning co-host of Flashpoint, an NBC television affiliate program.
+He’s a sought-after public speaker and the award winning co-host of Flashpoint, an NBC television affiliate program.
 His current clients include AT&T, Dupont, General Motors, Chesapeake Energy, Legal Shield, Pfizer and many others.
-Read more about this book project…
+Read more…

 Nurse Barb – Barbara Dehn, RN – The Hot Guide to A Cool, Sexy Menopause